 3.1.1.
-The miscellaneous charges have not been revised for long by the Hon'ble Commission.
+The miscellaneous charges have been slightly revised by Hon'ble Commission for 2020-21.
 The Petitioner requests the Hon'ble Commission that these charges are not in line with the current inflation and corresponding charges applied by our neighbouring states.
-The below mentioned schedule has been proposed in our earlier petition for FY 23-24.
-The same charges have been proposed here in this petition for the consideration of the Hon'ble Commission.
+The present charges and proposed charges are discussed in the following sections.